sjoerdgunneweg/Project-Computational-Science/README.md

 ## Introduction
 This project is a simulation of fish schooling.
 With our own Agent-Based model, we use the Boids algorithm to simulate the movement of fish.
 For this algorithm, three rules are used to determine the direction of the fish:
-1. Separation: fish move away from their neighbors.
+1. Separation: fish move away from their neighbours.
-2. Alignment: fish move in the same direction as their neighbors.
+2. Alignment: fish move in the same direction as their neighbours.
-3. Cohesion: fish move towards the center of mass of their neighbors.
+3. Cohesion: fish move towards the center of mass of their neighbours.

 ## Prerequisites
 Run the following command to install the required packages: